Ericaceae

 The Ericaceae (/ˌɛrɪˈkeɪsi.aɪ, -iː/) are a family of flowering plants, commonly known as the heath or heather family, found most commonly in acidic and infertile growing conditions.
-The family is large, with c.4250 known species spread across 124 genera, making it the 14th most species-rich family of flowering plants.
+The family is large, with about 4,250 known species spread across 124 genera, making it the 14th most species-rich family of flowering plants.
 The many well known and economically important members of the Ericaceae include the cranberry, blueberry, huckleberry, rhododendron (including azaleas), and various common heaths and heathers (Erica, Cassiope, Daboecia, and Calluna for example).

 Description

 The Ericaceae contain a morphologically diverse range of taxa, including herbs, dwarf shrubs, shrubs, and trees.
 Their leaves are usually evergreen, alternate or whorled, simple and without stipules.
 Their flowers are hermaphrodite and show considerable variability.
 The petals are often fused (sympetalous) with shapes ranging from narrowly tubular to funnelform or widely urn-shaped.
 The corollas are usually radially symmetrical (actinomorphic) and urn-shaped, but many flowers of the genus Rhododendron are somewhat bilaterally symmetrical (zygomorphic).
 Anthers open by pores.